NewCode-Crafters/ncc-finance-mobile/docs/roadmap.md

 - **And** it should highlight the main features implemented.
 - **And** it should discuss at least one major challenge faced and how the team overcame it.
 - **And** it should conclude with key learnings and potential future improvements.

+### Additional Backlog

+- Updating an Email: You don't just change the email in the database.
+For security, you call a special Firebase function (currentUser.verifyBeforeUpdateEmail()).
+This sends a verification link to the new email address to confirm the user actually owns it.
+The email is only updated after they click that link.

+- Updating a Password: This is also a special, secure function (currentUser.updatePassword()).
+To prevent someone from picking up an unlocked phone and changing the password, Firebase requires the user to have logged in recently.
+If they haven't, the app must ask them to re-enter their old password before they can set a new one.